tdhock/tdhock.github.io/_posts/2026-06-11-exact-downsampling.md

 Tneg=5170877L
 ```

-Below are the target proportions of the minority negative class:
+Below are the target proportions of the negative class:

 ``` r